-This policy and the programme of study is based on full time entitlement.
-We acknowledge that many of our students may have missed or been unable to access some aspects of PSHE and endeavour to fill in the gaps, provide personalised bespoke programmes.
+This policy and the programme of study has been refined due to the nature of the pathway pupils will access.
+We acknowledge that many of our students may have missed or been unable to access some aspects of PSHE and endeavour to fill in the gaps, provide personalised bespoke programmes where needed.

+Students in KS4 will follow a short-term fractional placement called the Springboard pathway for 19-week placement for 3 days a week, with 2 days at their mainstream school.
+Whilst we aim to follow the curriculum, there will be allowance for personalised lessons to address vulnerabilities, issues, contextual safeguarding and gaps in learning for young people in order to address immediate needs.
 We are also aware that we need to address the changes and challenges that young people experience through adolescence and their increasing independence.
 The Programme of Study will further develop knowledge and skills which will equip them for the opportunities and challenges of life.
 Students will learn to manage diverse relationships, their online lives, and the increasing influence of peers and the media.